Types of Perch to catch in North American Waters

 WALLEYE

 Walleye (Sander vitreus synonym Stizostedion vitreum).
-Also known as yellow pike or yellow pike, is a perciform freshwater fish native to the majority parts of Canada as well as the Northern United States.
+Also known as yellow pike or yellow pike, it is a perciform freshwater fish native to the majority parts of Canada as well as the Northern United States.

 Walleyes in Rivers